 The tax interface is really clean and user-friendly.
 And you can fill and file your taxes all from one page.

 1. It has a smart search feature that enables anyone to search for almost anything.
 Users get to type in almost anything and get a relevant search for their query.
 Whether you are searching for a form for employment or investment income, deductions or credit or anything else, the smart search can determine what you’re looking for and bring it to you.

 2. It has an auto-fill feature that can help you import pertinent information for your particular needs into your return directly from the CRA.
 This feature is easy to understand and works accurately.
-Significantly takes away the risk of filling the wrong information.
+Significantly takes away the risk of filling in the wrong information.